Tubular cluster algebras I: categorification: Tubular cluster categories

 Let us point out first that in this case the method from~\ref{ssec:GLS} can't work: The derived tubular algebras of type $(2,2,2,2)$ are well-known.
 The 9 types are listed for example in~\cite[p.~652]{BdP99} as quivers with relations.
 A quick check shows that in each case there is either a vertex in the quiver where 2 relations start resp.~end, or there is a relation of length 3.
 Thus, none of these algebras can be of the form $E_\oM$ for any quiver $Q$ and a terminal $\CC Q$-module $M$.
 Moreover, we were unable to find a Hom-finite Frobenius category $\mathcal{F}$ such that the stable category $\underline{\mathcal{F}}$ is equivalent to the cluster category $\cC_\XX$ where $\XX$ is a weighted projective line of type $(2,2,2,2)$.

 In any case, we can use Palu's cluster character~\cite{Pa08}

-Since the exchange graph for cluster tilting objects in $\cC_\XX$ is connected \cite[Thm.~8.8]{BKL08}, $X_?$ induces a {\em surjection} from the indecomposable rigid objects in $\cC_\XX$ (which are in bijection with the positive real Schur roots) and the corresponding tubular cluster algebra.
+Since the exchange graph for cluster tilting objects in $\cC_\XX$ is connected \cite[Thm.~8.8]{BKL08}, $X_?$ induces a {\em surjection} from the indecomposable rigid objects in $\cC_\XX$ (which are in bijection with the positive real Schur roots) and the cluster variables of the corresponding tubular cluster algebra.
+Thus, it remains to show that in the D-case the cluster variables $X_M$ are pairwise different for non-isomorphic, indecomposable rigid objects $M$ in $\cC_\XX$.
+This occupies essentially the rest of the paper, see Remark~\ref{rem:main}~(b) for our strategy.
+Note, that this already implies that $X_?$ yields a bijection between basic cluster tilting objects and clusters.